IBM/ansible-role-infosvr-import-export/docs/database.md

     - ...
 ```

-The only required parameter for the import is the file `from` which to load them.
+The only required parameter for the ingest is the file `from` which to load them.

 The options under `with_options` are all optional: